isomerpages/ogp-buildforgood/pages/Terms & Conditions.md

 including for the publication of your photos or recordings on such media platforms that GovTech may from time to time determine for the purposes of promoting or reporting on this Competition.
-Please refer to our Privacy Statement at <a rel="noopener noreferrer nofollow" target="_blank">www.build.gov.sg/privacy</a> for more details.
+Please refer to our Privacy Statement at&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">www.build.gov.sg/privacy</a>&nbsp;for more details.
 The Privacy Statement will form part of these Terms and Conditions.</p>
 <p>&nbsp;</p>
 <p><strong>17.
 General</strong>
 </p>
 <p>&nbsp;</p>
-<p>17.1 <strong>Disputes</strong>: These Terms and Conditions shall be governed
+<p>17.1&nbsp;<strong>Disputes</strong>: These Terms and Conditions shall
-by and construed in accordance with the laws of the Republic of Singapore.
+be governed by and construed in accordance with the laws of the Republic of Singapore.
 The Parties irrevocably agree that the courts of Singapore shall have exclusive jurisdiction to settle and adjudicate any dispute, claim, question or disagreement (“<strong>Disputes</strong>”) arising out of the Competition.
 The Parties irrevocably submit to the jurisdiction of courts of Republic of Singapore.
 Notwithstanding the aforesaid, GovTech may at any time refer any Dispute to be finally resolved by arbitration in Singapore in the English language by a sole arbitrator in accordance with the Arbitration Rules of the Singapore International Arbitration Centre (“<strong>SIAC</strong>”) for the time being in force which rules are deemed to be incorporated by reference into this Clause.
 The seat of the arbitration shall be Singapore.
 The arbitrator shall be agreed upon between the Parties, or on failure to agree within thirty (30) days of a written proposal by one Party to the other Party, to be appointed by the SIAC acting in accordance with the SIAC Rules.
 This arbitration agreement shall be governed by and construed in accordance with the laws of the Republic of Singapore.</p>
 <p>&nbsp;</p>
-<p>17.2 <strong>Survival</strong>: Any provision of these Terms and Conditions
+<p>17.2&nbsp;<strong>Survival</strong>: Any provision of these Terms and
-that expressly or by implication is intended survive or to come into or continue in force on or after termination or expiry of the Competition, or these Terms and Conditions, including Clauses 7, 8, 10, 11, 12, 13, 16 and 17 shall so survive or come into force.</p>
+Conditions that expressly or by implication is intended survive or to come into or continue in force on or after termination or expiry of the Competition, or these Terms and Conditions, including Clauses 7, 8, 10, 11, 12, 13, 16 and 17 shall so survive or come into force.</p>
 <p>&nbsp;</p>
-<p>17.3 <strong>Severability</strong>: In the event that any of these Terms
+<p>17.3&nbsp;<strong>Severability</strong>: In the event that any of these
-and Conditions is determined to be illegal, invalid or unenforceable, in whole or in part, such provision or part of it shall, to the extent it is illegal, invalid or unenforceable, be deemed not to form part of the Terms and Conditions but, to the extent permissible, such illegal, invalid or unenforceable terms shall be deemed to have been replaced by terms that are (a) valid and enforceable and (b) express the intention or produce the result closest to the original intention of the invalid or unenforceable terms.
+Terms and Conditions is determined to be illegal, invalid or unenforceable, in whole or in part, such provision or part of it shall, to the extent it is illegal, invalid or unenforceable, be deemed not to form part of the Terms and Conditions but, to the extent permissible, such illegal, invalid or unenforceable terms shall be deemed to have been replaced by terms that are (a) valid and enforceable and (b) express the intention or produce the result closest to the original intention of the invalid or unenforceable terms.
 The legality, validity and enforceability of the remainder of the Terms and Conditions shall not be affected.</p>
 <p>&nbsp;</p>
-<p>17.4 <strong>Waiver</strong>: Any waiver given by GovTech must be in writing
+<p>17.4&nbsp;<strong>Waiver</strong>: Any waiver given by GovTech must be
-and signed by an authorised representative GovTech.
+in writing and signed by an authorised representative GovTech.
 No omission, delay or failure by GovTech to enforce any right or remedy shall be deemed to be a waiver or variation of such right or remedy.
 No waiver by GovTech of any right or breach by you shall be deemed to be a waiver of any other right or any subsequent breach by you.</p>
 <p>&nbsp;</p>
-<p>17.5 <strong>Rights of Third Parties</strong>:</p>
+<p>17.5&nbsp;<strong>Rights of Third Parties</strong>:</p>
 <p>&nbsp;</p>
-<p>17.5.1 Save for SG Eco Fund and the other Public Agencies, a person who
-is not a party to these Terms and Conditions shall have no right under the Contracts (Rights of Third Parties) Act 2001 to enforce any provision of these Terms and Conditions.
+<p>17.5.1 A person who is not a party to these Terms and Conditions shall
+have no right under the Contracts (Rights of Third Parties) Act 2001 to enforce any provision of these Terms and Conditions.
 Public Agencies may enforce and rely on Clauses 10, 11, 12, 13, 15.2 and 17 in their own names.</p>
 <p>&nbsp;</p>
 <p>17.5.2 Notwithstanding Clause 17.5.1 and without prejudice to Clause 17.6,
 our right to rescind or vary these Terms and Conditions may be exercised without the consent of any person who is not a party to these Terms and Conditions.</p>
 <p>&nbsp;</p>
-<p>17.6 <strong>Amendments</strong>: GovTech reserves the right to amend or
+<p>17.6&nbsp;<strong>Amendments</strong>: GovTech reserves the right to amend
-add to these Terms and Conditions and the other Rules from time to time by publication of the same on the Website or through such other means as we may deem appropriate.
+or add to these Terms and Conditions and the other Rules from time to time by publication of the same on the Website or through such other means as we may deem appropriate.
 Your continued participation in the Competition following the positing of any amendments or addition shall constitute your